Sondeluz/HDT_SPARQL_endpoint_example/README.md

-A standalone Java application that serves any HDT file as a Jena-fuseki SPARQL endpoint
+A standalone Java application that serves any HDT file as a Jena-fuseki SPARQL endpoint.
+Includes an example on how to create your own HDT file.

 # Compilation
 Run the `compile.sh` script.
 It will create a fatjar file including all dependencies.